How Long Does a Car Battery Last?

 If you don’t start your engine for a month at a time, there is almost no effect from driving style.

-The thing that matters most is how often you use the battery; once you get past one or two days per week, more frequent usage doesn’t seem to matter much.
+What matters most is how often you use the battery; once you get past one or two days per week, more frequent usage doesn’t seem to matter much.

 Maintenance